Recurring UTIs: Causes, Symptoms & Treatment Options

 5. Sexual Activity Having sex is another way a woman can get a urinary tract infection.
 Sometimes during sex, bacteria from either the vagina or rectal area may be pushed into the urethra; therefore, emptying your bladder before or after sexual activity will help you flush out any bacteria that might be present in your urethra.

 You must detect symptoms of UTIs promptly to seek treatment early enough.
-The following are some common signs:
+The following are some

 1. Frequent urination is a condition in which there is a strong need to pee, yet one doesn’t pee often.